aldo-jr/Brewery-Conservation/README.md

 ## Homolog env
 This application is deployed on [this firebase link](https://brewery-conservation.firebaseapp.com/panel)

 And server side is deployed on [this Heroku link](https://dry-plateau-42363.herokuapp.com)

+## Instructions
+User information to use on this application:

+email: email@domain.com
+password: 123456

 ## Instalation